 With his back to the York River, British General Charles Lord Cornwallis intended to refit and resupply his 9,000-man army in the fall of 1781.
-Upon word that the French Fleet in the Caribbean was sailing north from and would be available for a siege south of New Jersey, George Washington and his French ally, the Comte de Rochambeau, moved their force of almost 20,000 men south to Virginia, planning to join and lead about 12,000 other militia, French troops, and Continental troops in a siege of Yorktown.
+Upon word that the French Fleet in the Caribbean was sailing north from and would be available for a siege south of New Jersey, George Washington and his French ally, the Comte de Rochambeau, moved their force of almost 8,000 men south to Virginia, planning to join and lead about 12,000 other militia, French troops, and Continental troops in a siege of Yorktown.

 After a grueling forced march from New York, the Franco-American army arrived near Yorktown on September 28 and immediately began the hard work of besieging Cornwallis’s army.
 The French secured the left flank of the allied line, while the Americans held the right flank.

 Cornwallis threw up a series of redoubts on the outskirts of Yorktown while most his men hunkered down in the town.
 With the help of French engineers, American and French troops began to dig a series of parallel trenches, allowing the allied force to move closer to the British lines.

 On the afternoon of October 9, Washington began his bombardment.
 For nearly a week, allied artillery pounded the British defenders.
 To prevent Cornwallis from repairing his defenses, the fire was kept up day and night.

 On October 11, Washington ordered that a new parallel be dug 400 yards closer to the British lines.
 To allow the parallel to reach the river, however, British redoubts #9 and #10 would need to be taken by force.